Bleach (TV series): Plot

 After being trained by the Vizards, other exiled Soul Reapers and the victims of Aizen's experiment, Ichigo and his friends travel into Hueco Mundo.
-Facing a group of Arrancars, who are Hollows given Soul Reaper abilities, led by an elite group known as the Espadas, which are composed of ten Arrancars with exemplary strength.
+Facing a group of Arrancar, who are Hollows given Soul Reaper abilities, led by an elite group known as the Espada, which are composed of ten Arrancars with exemplary strength.
 Espadas serve as commanders in Aizen's army and each has the factions of weaker Arrancars.
 Along with Aizen, Gin Ichimaru and Kaname Tōsen, the Espada as a group possess comparable strength to Soul Reaper captains.
-After rescuing Orihime, Aizen reveals her kidnapping was a distraction to allow him to take Karakura Town, as its spiritual energy is what is needed for the Oken.
-After being trained by his father Isshin, another exiled Soul Reaper, Ichigo sacrifices his power to seal Aizen away when the Hōgyoku rejects its master, and the Soul Reapers defeat the Espadas.
+After Ichigo rescuing Orihime, Aizen reveals her kidnapping was a distraction to allow him to take Karakura Town, as its spiritual energy is what is needed for the Oken.
+After being trained by his father Isshin, another exiled Soul Reaper, Ichigo sacrifices his Soul Reaper power to seal Aizen away when the Hōgyoku rejects its master, and the Soul Reapers defeat the Espadas.

 Months later, Chad and the members reveal themselves as Fullbringers in a group called Xcution.
 They can give up their powers to restore other ones and they plan on doing so for Ichigo, who uses the power of Fullbringer.
 However, it is all a ruse by their leader Kugo Ginjo, a Fullbringer and former Substitute Soul Reaper, to extract his powers and empower all of them.
 Ichigo has his Soul Reaper powers restored, when he gains his trust from the Soul Society.
-After helping other Soul Reapers defeat Ginjo's team, Ichigo resumes his duty as a Substitute Soul Reaper.
+After helping other Soul Reapers defeat Ginjo's team, Ichigo resumes his duty as an official Substitute Soul Reaper.